jdegand/ionic-cat-wiki/README.md

 - I used the Ionic CLI to initialize the project.
 Its Angular version is pretty outdated at only `17.0.2`.
 - The breed requests work without an API key.
 To get images and some additional info, you need an API key.
 - `ngOnInit` will only fire each time the page is freshly created, but not when navigated back to the page. `ngOnDestroy` will only fire when a page "popped".
 - `ionViewWillEnter` would be useful for the API requests if the response data was likely to change frequently.
 I don't think that applies here.
+- Doesn't seem like you can use the `inject` function to enable icons in your app.  `addIcons` is function you need to call in the constructor to be able to reference an icon by name in your template.
+See [the Ionic docs](https://ionicframework.com/docs/angular/build-options#usage-with-standalone-based-applications) for more.

 ## Continued Development